Whatsapp Icon

 2. Drinking plenty of clear fluids to stay hydrated and help clear the bowel.
 Aim for at least 8 glasses of water the day before.

-3. Staying near a bathroom as the laxative effect begins to work, ensuring comfort and reducing stress.
+3. Staying near a bathroom as the laxative effect begins to work, ensures comfort and reduces stress.

 Day of the Procedure